realglobe-Inc/sugos/README.md

 /></a>

 Create a [SUGO-Caller][sugo_caller_url] instance and connect to the actor with key.
-Then get access to the interface and call functions as you like.
+Then get access to modules and call functions as you like.

 ```javascript
 #!/usr/bin/env